Those Who Also Served (Surnames A to F):

 Although Arthur was born in Ruskington about 3 June 1888, the son of Peter (Agricultural Labourer) and Tabitha (née Wakefield) Baker, the 1891 Census (RG 12/2577) shows them living at Rowston, Lincolnshire.
 He had two older sisters, Rose and Florence, and a younger sister, Harriett.

 Perhaps because of the nature of Arthur’s father’s work the family had moved to Hale Magna, Great Hale, Lincolnshire, by 1901 (Census RG 13/3050).
 Between then and 1911 (Census RG 14/19618) the family moved into High Street, Ruskington.
 Arthur’s mother, Tabitha, died the following year, in July 1912, and his father, Peter, died in November 1915.
-They are buried together in Graves 39 and 40, Ruskington Cemetery.
+They are buried together in Graves 39 and 40, Ruskington Cemetery, Section B.

 Arthur attested at Lincoln on 11 January 1915 ” For the duration of the War ” and was posted to the 9th Battalion, Lincolnshire Regiment.
 He underwent training at Swanwick and Whittington in Derbyshire, but, unfortunately, after just 103 days, he was discharged on 23 April 1915 as ” Not being likely to become an efficient soldier “.
 After being discharged Arthur was in receipt of a small Army pension.